yusuzech/Data-Engineering-Learning/README.md

 Takeaways:

-While working with big datasets, it's viable to use sqlite.
+While working with big datasets, it's viable to use sqlite and use pandas to process the data from sqlite by chunks.
 Since the amount of data it can store is only limited by storage.
 While working in pandas, the data size is limited by memory, which is much smaller than the storage size.